MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 ## Cross-device registration (Android)

-You can choose to attempt passkey registration from your computer or another mobile device.
+You can also save a passkey in Authenticator from your computer or another mobile device.
+This registration option requires Bluetooth and an internet connection for both devices.

 1. Open a web browser and sign in to [My Security info](https://aka.ms/mysecurityinfo).
 1. Tap **+ Add sign-in method** > choose **Passkey in Microsoft Authenticator (preview)** > **Add**.